audio sample (Josefin's Waltz, with Donny MacLean; more samples on each CD page)

 No matter what your favorite styles are, you'll find plenty in these books to keep you amused for a long time.
 Styles include old-time, Scottish, Irish, Cajun, Scandinavian, New England, French, and more.
 What they have in common is 3/4 time and the fact that they're worth playing and dancing to.

 Another great thing about these books are the quotes from many of the tunesmiths on how the tunes were written, as well as their addresses, in case you want to tell them how much you enjoy a particular piece.
 In many cases, discography information is also included.
 Chords are given for all tunes in both books.
 If you enjoy waltzes, you'll be in waltz heaven with these books!Return to top of page

-Links to related sites that may interest you...
+Links to a few related sites that may interest you...